paracamplus/Yasmini/README.md

 in Jasmine parlance) will do the work.
 Depending on the matcher, the first argument (say the `actual`) may be a string, a function or anything.

+When the `matchHook` method is run, the Expectation instance holds a number of fields as listed above though some further matchers may alter the content of these fields.

 ### Matchers

 The simplest matcher is `toBeTruthy` which checks that `actual` is true